silagokth/drra-components/README.md

 ## Usage

-This library should be used by the [`vesyla`](https://github.com/silagokth/vesyla-suite-4) program.
+This library should be used by [`vesyla`](https://github.com/silagokth/vesyla).
 To let the program know where the library is located, you need to set the `VESYLA_SUITE_PATH_COMPONENTS` environment variable to the path of the library folder.
-For example, if you have copied the library to `/usr/local/lib/drra-component-library`, you can set the environment variable by running the following command:
+For example, if you have copied the library to `/usr/local/lib/drra-component-library`, you can set the environment variable by running the following command

 ```bash
 export VESYLA_SUITE_PATH_COMPONENTS=/usr/local/lib/drra-component-library